-FactorLab was founded ten years ago to help organizations use technology and data science to solve the most vexing human-centered challenges in the workplace.
+FactorLab was founded n 2010 to help organizations use technology and data science to solve the most vexing human-centered challenges in the workplace.
 We focus on how organizations and the systems they employ impact the performance of individuals in the field.
+Our solutions are designed to harness the power of conversations.
+As shown in the preceding sections, we know that conversations are not only critical components of robust safety defense systems, but they also serve as harbingers of culture and engagement.

-About SmartTagIt
+About FactorLab and SmartTagIt

-SmartTagIt is a unique SaaS product of interconnected applications, technologies, and data science models.
-Our team partners with organizations who are committed to protecting the safety of their workers and uncovering innovative ways to further enhance their safety programs.
-We believe that armed with a combination of raw data, unstructured video, and more meaningful metrics, organizations can uncover the real driving factors they can control.
+FactorLab's SmartTagIt is a unique SaaS product of interconnected applications, technologies, and data science models.
+We partner with organizations committed to protecting the safety of their workers and uncovering innovative ways to further enhance their safety programs.
+Users see dramatic improvement in field engagement with their critical safety systems and attest that improved pre-planning conversations help save time, put more work in place, and significantly reduce accidents and injuries.

-SmartTagIt's user experience is more akin to Instagram or Slack than typical mobile applications; it is easy to access information, provide feedback, and create a positive cycle of engagement.
+SmartTagIt's user experience is more akin to Instagram or Slack than typical mobile applications; it is easy to access information, provide feedback, and create a positive cycle of engagement (see Figure 1 on the next page).
 Users see dramatic improvement in field engagement with their critical safety systems and attest that improved pre-planning conversations help save time, put more work in place, and significantly reduce accidents and injuries.